Lab Staff

 Research Assistant

-Teagan is a sophomore double major, studying Secondary Education and English.
+Teagan is a junior double major, studying Secondary Education and English.
 She is also in the Honors College.
 Prior to attending JMU, Teagan worked at the United States Embassy in the Netherlands.
 Outside of academics, Teagan enjoys reading, going to the gym, and traveling.
 She hopes to teach overseas someday at an international school in Europe.

 Will Whited